MicrosoftDocs/sql-docs/docs/relational-databases/indexes/create-filtered-indexes.md

 - Review the required SET options for filtered index creation in [CREATE INDEX &#40;Transact-SQL&#41;](../../t-sql/statements/create-index-transact-sql.md) syntax

 - Filters cannot be applied to primary key or unique constraints, but can be applied to indexes with the UNIQUE property.
-See the example later in this article.

 ## Permissions